Digitising NAPLAN: The transformation of Australia’s national assessment program.

 Chief Executive Officer, Education Services Australia (ESA)

-The idea took shape to the credit of the visionaries in the room back in 2015.
+This idea originally took shape to the credit of the visionaries in the room back in 2015.
 It became the incredible journey we know today as the digital transformation of NAPLAN.

 Where it began: Addressing the shortcomings of pen-and-paper tests

-Students of the early 2000s and before that time would undoubtedly be familiar with the typical conversation on leaving an exam room.
+Students of the early 2000s and prior may recognise this typical conversation on leaving an exam room:

 “Did you find that hard?
 I thought I wasn’t going to finish on time!”